 Posted on Friday, April 1st, 2016 at 2:37 am

 As summer approaches, parents will be signing up their children for various summer camps and other recreational activities.
 Most providers of sporting activities and recreational activities, including most summer camps, require participants to sign a waiver of liability.
-For minors, parents sign the waiver.
+For minors, parents sign the waiver of liability.
 The company requires this waiver in an attempt to limit its liability in the event of a tragic accident.
-The validity of waivers of liability rarely come into question unless someone is injured.
+The validity of a waiver of liability rarely comes into question unless someone is injured.

 While we know we should read these waivers word for word, very few of us actually read the “fine print” and simply acknowledge that we understand we cannot sue the company if something goes terribly wrong.
 When you sign a waiver of liability, you may be giving up important legal rights.
 For example, some waivers include a clause that you give up your constitutional right to a jury trial.
 Unfortunately, you are in a difficult position because if you do not sign the waiver of liability, you and/or your child will not be permitted to participate in the activity.
 Therefore, most of us simply sign the waiver of liability after quickly skimming the waiver.

 Can I Sue a Company if I Signed a Waiver of Liability?

 In some cases, a waiver of liability may not be valid.
 Waivers of liability are generally considered a contract under California law and they are enforceable under contract law.
 However, these waivers may not always be enforceable in every situation.
 There are cases in which the injured victim was able to sue the at-fault party even though a waiver of liability was signed.

 A waiver of liability or a release may be unenforceable in four situations: